-We’re delighted to announce that across the company’s seven secondary schools, pupils achieved a range of qualifications with more than 225 separate achievements recorded for students across more than 90 different qualifications on offer including GCSEs and Functional Skills.
+Our schools saw pupils achieve a range of qualifications with more than 394 separate achievements across the more than 100 different qualifications on offer including GCSEs and Functional Skills.

-“Each of our leavers has achieved on average 6 qualifications this year, and our 39 leavers have achieved 67 English and 43 mathematics qualifications between them, in addition to other GCSE passes in science, ICT, human health and physiology, sociology, DT, preparation for working life, art and photography.
+“Each of our leavers has achieved on average of at least five qualifications this year.
+Our leavers have achieved English and mathematics qualifications, in addition to other GCSE passes in science, preparation for working life, art and photography.

-“There are a wide range of over 90 different qualifications chosen by each individual student according to their individual goals, aims and desires, ranging from more traditional subjects such as health and social care through to equine studies, lifesaving and indoor climbing.
+“Across our schools we offer a wide range of qualifications, more than 100 in all this year.
+These are chosen by students to suit their individual goals and aspirations and range from more traditional subjects such as health and social care through to equine studies, lifesaving and indoor climbing.

 The schools are focused on helping young people achieve the skills they need to succeed when they leave school, getting them ready for further education and the workplace.